Greginkansas/-openhab-openhab1wiki/Insteon-PLM-Binding.md

-### Note: this documentation is for OpenHAB v1.8.
-Documentation for OpenHAB 1.7 [can be found here](https://github.com/berndpfrommer/openhab/blob/insteonplm/bundles/binding/org.openhab.binding.insteonplm/src/main/docs/insteoplm_v1.7.md).
-Please install the InsteonPLM v1.8 jar file from cloudbees before asking questions on the forum, as the 1.7 version is way outdated.
+### Note: this documentation is for OpenHAB v1.8.x Documentation for OpenHAB 1.7 [can be found here](https://github.com/berndpfrommer/openhab/blob/insteonplm/bundles/binding/org.openhab.binding.insteonplm/src/main/docs/insteoplm_v1.7.md).
+Please install the InsteonPLM latest version of the jar file the forum.

+### Also note that OpenHAB v1.8.x is likely the last version to be released in the 1.x series as version 2 is now released, however there was a later version of the addons created during the OpenHAB V2 beta development cycle.
+It was called v1.9.0 and works with OpenHAB V1.8.x.

-## Introduction
+# Introduction

 Insteon is a home area networking technology developed primarily for connecting light switches and loads.
 Insteon devices send messages